ESG Data

 (Scopes 1, 2 & 3):

-1. Scope 1 and Scope 2 are calculated using emission factors in line with the Act on Promotion of Global Warming Countermeasures and other methods, based on the amount of energy used (whether actual figures or estimates) in the relevant fiscal year.
-Until fiscal year 2021, for the electrical emission factors, a basic emission factors was used, but for fiscal year 2022 onward, calculations have been made more precise, such as through the use of a post-adjustment emission factors.
-Some figures for fiscal year 2020 and before are estimates calculated by considering a base unit (of floor area) for each business division.
+2. Scope 1 and Scope 2 are calculated using emission factors in line with the Act on Promotion of Global Warming Countermeasures and other relevant methods, based on the amount of energy used (actual figures or estimates) during each fiscal year.

 The sales cost price part of real estate for sale that was sold in the relevant fiscal year (excl. land) is calculated by multiplying figures given in the emissions unit value database, which details Ministry of the Environment emission factors used to estimate an organization’s greenhouse gas or other emissions through its supply chain.